 Scholarship Criteria: Eligible applicants must be current College of Saint Benedict sophomores or juniors who have a strong and demonstrated interest in public policy and academic excellence.
 Students must have a minimum cumulative GPA of 3.25.
 Scholarship recipients will be selected based on the following:

 Students must submit an application which includes a “Public Policy Proposal” of no more than 500 words.
 Finalists for the scholarship may be interviewed by the Robson Scholarship Selection Committee.
 For additional information on this scholarship contact Dr. Matt Lindstrom at 363.3364 or email@example.com.
 To receive a copy of the application form click on the link provided in the side bar located to the right.

 Scholarship Amount: The Scholarship Committee will award 2-4 scholarships per year.
 Scholarships will range in value from $2,500 to $5,000.
 The scholarship is for one year.
 Previous recipients of the Robson Scholarship may re-apply for one additional year; but will need to submit a new application form.

 Application Deadline: Applications are typically due at the end of March.
 Contact Coordinator, Stacy Penk at the Eugene J. McCarthy Center for Public Policy and Civic Engagement to confirm the application deadline.
-Phone: 363.3266 email: email@example.com.
-Scholarship recipients will be announced in late March or early April.
+Phone: 363.3266 email: firstname.lastname@example.org.
+Scholarship recipients will be announced in early to mid-April.